Valyria-Studios/ellis_app/App/HMISINTEGRATION.md

 ### How do we store data in a project?

 It should be a json file that has all the data arrayed into key-value pairs.
-An example of data being sent to the HUD would help understanding how exactly we should structure it.
+An example of data being sent to the HUD would help with understanding how exactly we should structure it.

 ### What should the data that is being sent to the HUD look like?